2025 Edition

 The history

-Team Ineos Grenadiers history is intricately woven with that of La Vuelta, a race where it has always had great line-ups, and has fought several seasons for a triumph in the general classification.
-Following its debut in 2010, as Team Sky, the British riders took their place among the protagonists in the Grand Tours with a previously unknown Chris Froome and his teammate, the Olympic and Track Cycling gold medallist, Bradley Wiggins.
-Both made it 1 and 2 on the final podium of that edition.
-In fact, La Vuelta 11 is the first Grand Tour that adorns the tally of the Kenyan-born British rider.
+The history Team Ineos Grenadiers is intricately woven with that of La Vuelta, a race where the team has consistently fielded strong line-ups and fought for the general classification title over several seasons.
+After debuting in 2010 as Team Sky, the British squad became Grand Tours contenders thanks to the then relative unknown Chris Froome and his teammate, Olympic and Track Cycling gold medalist, Bradley Wiggins.
+The two finished first and second on the final podium of that edition.
+In fact, La Vuelta 11 was the first Grand Tour victory for the Kenyan-born British rider.

-At that moment, a special relationship began between La Vuelta and Froome, a rider that has confessed on several occasions to having a particular preference for this race.
-The winner of the 2013, 2015, 2016 and 2017 Tour de France was once again on the podium of the Spanish Tour in 2014 and 2016.
-In 2017, he won La Roja again maintaining the lead from the 3rd stage right until the final stage.
-Froome thus obtained a historic double win, winning both the Tour and La Vuelta for the first time since the latter went on to be held after the Grande Boucle.
+From that moment on, a special relationship began between La Vuelta and Froome, a rider who has always expresed his fondness for this race.
+The four-time Tour de France winner repeated podium finishes in the Spanish race in 2014 and 2016.
+In 2017, he won La Roja again holding the lead from stage three all the way to the finish.
+Froome achieved a historic double, becoming the first rider to win both the Tour and La Vuelta since the latter was moved to a date after the Tour de France.

-Richard Carapaz was the one in charge of taking over the team’s leadership in 2020.
-The Ecuadorian rider, gold medal in the men's road race at the Tokyo Olympics, fought until the very last stage in order to win La Vuelta 20 and managed to obtain a very commendable second place, just behind the unwavering Roglič.
-In 2021, with both a Tour and a Giro victory already under his belt, Colombian rider Egan Bernal is expected to seek to add his name to cycling history in gold letters by winning the general classification of the three grand tours at just 24 years of age.
-In 2021, a combative Egan Bernal was one of the race’s hardest-working riders and, despite not feeling 100%, managed to obtain a good placement among the top 10.
-In 2022, Richard Carapaz won three stages and the king of the mountain jersey.
-Last year, Filippo Ganna won the individual time trial.
+Richard Carapaz took over the team’s leadership in 2020.
+The Ecuadorian rider, Olympic gold medallist in the men’s road race at Tokyo, battled until the very last stage of La Vuelta 2020 and secured a highly commendable second place, just behind the unstoppable Roglič.
+In 2021, Colombian rider Egan Bernal—already a winner of both the Tour and the Giro—was expected to cement his name in cycling history by winning the general classification of all three Grand Tours before turning 25.
+Despite not being at full strength, Bernal was one of the race’s most combative riders and finished with a solid top-10 result.
+In 2022, Richard Carapaz won three stages and claimed the King of the Mountains jersey.
+In 2023, Filippo Ganna triumphed in the individual time trial.

 Overall victories: 2